 Owning a private jet should be viewed as an investment.
 These questions can help you assess whether buying a private jet makes sense and what size, features, and amenities top your list.

 - Number of passengers.
 How many people will be flying in the private jet?
 This helps you determine the most appropriate plane size.
-A family of eight will need a larger aircraft than a family of two.
+A family of eight will need a larger aircraft than two.

 - Number of flights per year.
 How often do you plan to use the jet?
 While there is no golden number, if you average over 300 flight hours annually, buying a private jet may be a smart choice.